Lick-Wilmerding High School: History

-Lick-Wilmerding High School was founded on September 21, 1874, as the California School of Mechanical Arts, at Sixteenth and 17th Street and Potrero Avenue and Utah streets, in the Mission District, by a trust from James Lick.
+Lick-Wilmerding High School was founded in January, 1895, as the California School of Mechanical Arts, at Sixteenth and 17th Street and Potrero Avenue and Utah streets, in the Mission District, by a trust from James Lick.
 George Merrill was hired to manage the school as the first director, and Lick, as the school was informally known, officially opened in January 1895.
 George Merrill was the director of Lick until 1939, and later also the director of the (Jellis Clute) Wilmerding School of Industrial Arts and the (Miranda) Lux School for Industrial Training for Girls, which were both located immediately adjacent to the Lick campus.
 In the early 1950s, The California School of Mechanical Arts and the Wilmerding School of Industrial Arts merged to become Lick-Wilmerding High School.
 The Lux School later closed, and its students joined Lick-Wilmerding.
 Lick-Wilmerding High School moved to a new campus at 755 Ocean Avenue in 1956.

 Academics

 Curriculum

 Each student must be enrolled in a minimum of six five‐unit courses per semester, regardless of grade level.
 A total of 30 units per semester are required.
-Every student is required to complete two semesters of technical arts courses (such as wood, metal, jewelry, or electronics), one semester of performing arts, and two semesters of visual arts.
-Additionally, students must complete three semesters of health class (BME).
+Every student is required to complete four semesters of technical arts courses (such as wood, metal, jewelry, or electronics), one semester of performing arts, and two semesters of visual arts.
+Additionally, students must complete two semesters of health class (BME), one in freshman year and another in sophomore year.
+As of 2025, freshmen are required to complete one semester of Identity & Belonging.

 Technical courses include Metal, Woodworking, Robotics, Electronics and Jewelry.
 LWHS also has several year-long Architecture courses and an introduction to design course, entitled Contemporary Media and Art that is compulsory for all freshmen.

 LWHS' Performing Arts Department has a choir, jazz band, orchestra, and two a cappella vocal ensembles.
 There is also a dance program comprising four classes: Dance 1, Dance 2, Dance Ensemble, and Dance Company.
 The Ehrer Theatre (named after Marcel Roy Ehrer, an American of French and Alsatian origin) Program presents plays, musicals, and a festival of original one-act plays written and directed by students.
 Theatre class offerings include: Acting 1, Acting Intensive, Improv, Playwriting, Stagecraft, and Directing.